ProjectFirewatch/ProjectFirewatch/transcription/index.md

 ---

-*Firewatch.ml is a community website and is not affiliated with Firewatch or Campo Santo.*
+*projectfirewatch.com is a community website and is not affiliated with Firewatch or Campo Santo.*